Akamai to acquire LayerX to enforce AI usage control on any browser. Get details

 There are many kinds of APIs:

-- Private or internal APIs enable users within a company to move data between teams or to connect various internal apps and systems.
+• Private APIs (also called internal APIs) enable users within a company to move data between teams or to connect various internal apps and systems.

 What is an API architecture or protocol?